Supervisor/supervisor/README.txt

   'directory' -- When supervisord daemonizes, switch to this directory.
 Default: do not cd.

+  'strip_ansi' -- Strip all ANSI escape sequences from process log files.

   'environment' -- A list of key/value pairs in the form "KEY=val,KEY2=val2" that will be placed in the supervisord process' environment (and as a result in all of its child process' environments).
 Default: none.  **Note** that subprocesses will inherit the environment variables of the shell used to start "supervisord" except for the ones overridden here and within the program's "environment" configuration stanza.
 See "Subprocess Environment" below.

+  'identifier' -- The identifier for this supervisor server, used by the RPC interface.
+Default: 'supervisor'.

 Configuration File '[supervisorctl]' Section Settings